UrbanApps/Armchair/README.md

 ![Armchair: A simple yet powerful App Review Manager for iOS and OSX in Swift](https://raw.githubusercontent.com/UrbanApps/Armchair/assets/armchair.png)

 Armchair is a simple yet powerful App Review Manager for iOS and OSX written in Swift.
-It is based on [Armchair](https://github.com/UrbanApps/Armchair) and [Appirater](https://github.com/arashpayan/appirater) but completely rewritten for apps that want to leverage the power of this new language.
+It is based on [Armchair](https://github.com/UrbanApps/Armchair) and [Appirater](https://github.com/arashpayan/appirater) but completely rewritten for apps that want to benefit from the power of this new language.

-Armchair is still the best App Review library available for Mac OS X and iOS, and can easily be used in Swift, just like any other Objective-C code. **Armchair is stable and reliable, and isn't going anywhere.** But for anyone looking for something a little more idiomatic to Swift, Armchair may be right up your alley.

 ## Why Armchair?